Pompey: Sertorian War

-First Consulship
+First consulship

-During Pompey's absence in Hispania from 73 to 71 BC, Crassus was charged with suppressing the slave rebellion led by Spartacus known as the Third Servile War.
-Pompey returned to Italy just before Crassus defeated the main rebel army, arriving in time to massacre 6,000 fugitives from the battle.
-His claim to have ended the war by doing so was bitterly resented by Crassus.
+During Pompey's absence, Marcus Licinius Crassus was charged with suppressing the slave rebellion led by Spartacus known as the Third Servile War.
+Pompey returned to Italy just before Crassus defeated the main rebel army in 71 BC, arriving in time to massacre 6,000 fugitives from the battle.
+His claim to have ended the war by doing so was a long-standing source of resentment for Crassus.

-Pompey was granted a second triumph for his victory in Hispania, and nominated for the consulship.
-Since he was both too young and technically ineligible, this required a special senatorial decree.
+Pompey was granted a second triumph for his victory in Hispania and also stood for the consulship.
+Since he was both too young and technically ineligible according to the minimum ages for offices set in place by Sulla in the Lex Cornelia Annalis, this required a special senatorial decree.
 Plutarch suggests Pompey supported Crassus as his co-consul in order to put him under an obligation.
 The two men were elected consuls for 70 BC, but allegedly differed on almost every measure, rendering their term "politically barren and without achievement."

 However, their consulship did see the plebeian tribune recover powers removed by Sulla.
 One of the most significant was the ability to veto Senatorial bills, an act often seen as a turning point in the politics of the late Republic.
-Highly popular with the people, the measure must have been opposed by the optimates, and thus passing it required support from both consuls, although most extant sources barely mention Crassus.
+Although popular with the people, the measure must have been opposed by the optimates, and thus passing it required support from both consuls, although most extant sources barely mention Crassus.